 ARIA keyboard navigation

-All rich interactive elements on the Department of Environment and Science website can be navigated using key combinations recommended by the Accessible Rich Internet Applications (ARIA) standard.
+All rich interactive elements on our website can be navigated using key combinations recommended by the Accessible Rich Internet Applications (ARIA) standard.

 When using a browser that supports ARIA, you can:

 - use the tab key to enter an interactive element as part of the tab order for the page

 - use the arrow keys to move focus between the different controls for the interactive element; and

 - use the Enter key to activate a focussed control